mihaelasandrea/second-chance-web/README.md

 All images used for the ads posted in the website were taken by the developer and are subject for demonstration only.
 ## Wireframes
 -   Wireframes
+## Collections in MongoDB
+-   The database for Second Chance Web contains 6 collections: ads, categories, conditions, ireland_areas, n_ireland_areas (which stands for North Ireland areas) and users.
 # Features
 1. Responsiveness on different device sizes.
 1. Mobile collapse button.